How is this page different from the Bio and Projects page?

 - Ensure site down events are resolved quickly with minimal impact to business operations.

-- Create and maintain troubleshooting documentation.
+- Create and maintain troubleshooting documentation for multiple teams.

 - Train new and existing associates on new software and hardware rollouts.